calavera/calavera.github.com/_posts/2014-03-10-managing-expecations-in-composable-builds.md

 end
 {% endhighlight %}

-That runs the sanity check to verify that the pipeline is correct when the initial payload only contains the key `version`.
+That runs the sanity check to verify that the pipeline is correct when the initial payload only contains the key `version.`

-Using this simple api we provide fast fails and improve our feedback loop.
-We don't need to wait several minutes to realize that something is not going to work as we expect when we run a command in production.
+Using this simple api, we provide fast fails and improve our feedback loop.
+We don't need to wait several minutes to realize that something is not going to work, as we expect when we run a command in production.

-I'll explain how we make all this fast in my next blog post.
+I'll explain how we make all this faster in my next blog post.